domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 F. --A popular symbol (meme) of sadness and regret commonly used in text-based communications on the Internet (repeat of above with a different description)

-We learn from history that we don't learn from history. --Georg Wilhelm Friedrich Hegel, German Philosopher
+The only thing we learn from history is that we don't [otherwise] learn from history. --Georg Wilhelm Friedrich Hegel, German Philosopher (paraphrased)